 - The others all have huge gardens for complete privacy and seclusion

-- Vendicari, near the Noto villas, has some of Sicily's loveliest beaches - and no crowds
+- Vendicari, near the Noto villa, has some of Sicily's loveliest beaches - and no crowds

 - Impressive kit lists include power showers, satellite TVs, big BBQs, even a private gym and foosball in one house